 Let’s be clear …this isn’t an actual pie.
 But it sure is as pretty as one.
-I suppose any medium-sized baking dish would get the job done, but using a pie plate produces the beauty you see here.
+I suppose any medium-sized baking dish would get the job done, but using a deep pie plate produces the beauty you see here.
 This recipe was originally featured in Better Homes & Gardens using chicken-filled ravioli.
 I prefer to change it up a bit by substituting butternut squash ravioli.
 Cheese ravioli works well, also.
 And it’s always a welcome benefit if I can add one more dish to my vegetarian offerings.

 The ravioli is precooked and removed from the pot with a slotted spoon.
 The asparagus pieces are then parboiled in the pasta water for 1 minute.
 If your asparagus is on the thin side, just cut it into pieces of about 1 1/2 to 2 inches each.
-The asparagus that I used were packaged in a bunch at the local farm market and were varied in thickness.
+The asparagus that I used were packaged in a bunch at the local farmers market and were varied in thickness.
 If you have a similar issue, just cut the larger stalks in half lengthwise.
 Most importantly …save several of the thicker stalks.
 You’ll be shaving them to use as a garnish for the finished dish.

 The prep on this goes pretty fast.
 While waiting for the pasta water to boil, get everything ready for the lemony cheese sauce.

-The sauce comes together easily.
-The garlic is sautéed in butter, then the milk and flour combo is added.
+The sauce comes together easily The garlic is sautéed in butter, then the milk and flour combo is added.
 Stir until mixture thickens.
-Remove from heat and add the parmesan cheese, tarragon, lemon zest and some salt.
+Remove from heat and add the parmesan cheese, tarragon, lemon zest, and some salt.
 That’s it.
 And it really is light and tasty.

 While the “pie” is baking, prepare the garnish toppings.
 For the shaved asparagus, check out the instructions on this link.
 You will use a Y-peeler.
 Hold the trimmed spear by the cut end with one hand, use the Y-peeler to slice away from your hand with steady, even pressure.
 Asparagus shavings are delicious raw.
 A wonderful addition to your next salad or omelet.

 For the lemon peel strips, some great instructions can be found here.
 I use a small paring knife.
 Cut a wide strip of peel from end to end.
-Flip it over and trim away the white pith so that all that is remaining is the yellow peel.
+Flip it over and trim away the bitter white pith so that all that is remaining is the yellow peel.
 Place it on a cutting board and cut very thin slivers.
 In a short time, the thinnest slivers will curl on their own.